 trtexec on Jetson Nano, Xavier NX, AGX Xavier and NVIDIA T4 GPU.
 The Jetson devices run at Max-N configuration for maximum system performance.
 The data is the inference only performance.
 The end-to-end performance with streaming video data might slightly vary depending on use cases of applications.

 This model needs to be used with NVIDIA Hardware and Software.
 For Hardware, the model can run on any NVIDIA GPU including NVIDIA Jetson devices.
 This model can only be used with Train Adapt Optimize (TAO) Toolkit, DeepStream SDK or TensorRT.

-Primary use case intended for this model is to recognize the action from the sequence of RGB frames.
+Primary use case intended for this model is to recognize the action from the sequence of RGB frames and optical flow gray images.
 The sequence number is 32.

 They are intended for training and fine-tune using Train Adapt Optimize (TAO) Toolkit and the users' dataset of action recognition.
 High fidelity models can be trained to the new use cases.
 The Jupyter notebook available as a part of TAO container can be used to re-train.

 These models are also intended for easy deployment to the edge using DeepStream SDK or TensorRT.
 DeepStream provides facility to create efficient video analytic pipelines to capture, decode and pre-process the data before running inference.

 The models are encrypted and can be decrypted with the following key:

 Please make sure to use this as the key for all TAO commands that require a model load key.